Originally published March 2014. Updated February 2026 to reflect current Olympic momentum and the 2026 Winter Games in Cortina.

 Do you think snowshoeing should be an Olympic sport?
 Why or why not?
 Please share your thoughts with us in the comments below.

-This article was first published on March 18, 2014, and was most recently updated on March 8, 2022, with new statistics.
+This article was first published on March 18, 2014, and was most recently updated on February 8, 2026 and March 8, 2022, with new data.

 Read Next: Snowshoeing in the New York Empire State Winter Games